-CHM 490 Theory to Action: Capstone Students reflect on and formalize their
+CHM 490 Theory to Action: Capstone

 Students reflect on and formalize their understanding of Christian ministry in the context of their personal identity in Christ, the broader ministry of the Gospel, and their vision of future ministry and personal growth.
 Students prepare and present a capstone Christian Ministry project.